kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

                           , QuickCheck
                           , unit-test-example

-Please note that the library itself (unit-test-example in this case) can be specified as dependency in the test suite for hspec.
+Please note that your library itself (unit-test-example in this case) can be specified as dependency in the test suite for hspec.
-If you store test files in the same directory of source code, you have to repeat the dependencies of the library here.
+If you store test files in the same directory of source code, you have to repeat the dependencies of your library here.

 For doctest,
 "test/doctest.hs" should be created in addition to the Cabal file: